gdpp/postgressql-lab/README.md

 # PostgresSQL Lab

-This repositori contains experiments made by me for test all the things related with PostgresSQL and Relational Databases
+This repository contains experiments made by me for test all the things related with PostgresSQL and Relational Databases

 ## Table Of Content